Entropy and stability of hyperbolic manifolds: Introduction

-By Wenger's compactness theorem \cite{Wenger11}, the images $\phi_i(M)$ subsequentially converge as integral current spaces to an integral current space $C_\infty = (X_\infty,d_\infty, T_\infty)$ in the intrinsic flat topology, in the sense of Sormani-Wenger \cite{SW11}.
-Here $(X_\infty,d_\infty)$ is a metric space and $T_\infty$ is an integral current in the completion of $(X_\infty,d_\infty)$, see Subsection \ref{appendix a}.
-We call any such intrinsic flat limit $C_\infty$ a \emph{spherical Plateau solution} for $M$.
+Then by Wenger's compactness theorem \cite{Wenger11}, the images $\phi_i(M)$ subsequentially converge as integral current spaces to an integral current space in the intrinsic flat topology, in the sense of Sormani-Wenger \cite{SW11}.
+Here $(X_\infty,d_\infty)$ is a metric space, $T_\infty$ is an integral current in the completion of $(X_\infty,d_\infty)$, see Subsection \ref{appendix a}.
+We call any such limit $C_\infty$ a \emph{spherical Plateau solution} for $M$.

-By the work of Besson-Courtois-Gallot \cite{BCG95,BCG96}, Our main theorem on the spherical Plateau problem for $M$ is the following intrinsic uniqueness result:
+Our second main theorem concerns the intrinsic uniqueness of spherical Plateau solutions for hyperbolic manifolds.
+The notion of ``intrinsic isomorphism'' between two integral current spaces will be defined in Definition \ref{definition:intrinsic isomorphism}.

-\begin{theo} If $(M,g_0)$ is a closed oriented hyperbolic manifold of dimension at least $3$, then any spherical Plateau solution for $M$ is intrinsically isomorphic to $(M,\frac{(n-1)^2}{4n} g_0)$. \end{theo}
+\begin{theo} If $(M,g_0)$ is a closed oriented hyperbolic manifold of dimension $n\geq 3$, then any spherical Plateau solution for $M$ is intrinsically isomorphic to $(M,\frac{(n-1)^2}{4n} g_0)$. \end{theo}

-The notion of ``intrinsic isomorphism'' between two integral current spaces, used in the above statement, is defined in Definition \ref{definition:intrinsic isomorphism}; it essentially means that the intrinsic metrics (i.e. the length structures) of the underlying metric spaces are isometric and the induced current structures are the same.
-In \cite{Antoine23a}, we outline the proof of a similar intrinsic uniqueness result for spherical Plateau solutions of any closed oriented $3$-manifold and the proof of the intrinsic asymptotic rigidity of higher dimensional analogues of hyperbolic Dehn fillings.
+Theorem \ref{theorem:unique} leads to a rigidity result with a representation theoretic flavor for $\pi_1(M)$, see \cite[Corollary 4.3]{Antoine23a}.
+Conjecturally, the spherical Plateau solution for a closed oriented hyperbolic manifold is unique \cite[Question 8]{Antoine23a}.
+The spherical Plateau problem is of independent geometric interest: in \cite{Antoine23a}, we sketch the proof of the intrinsic uniqueness of spherical Plateau solutions for all oriented closed $3$-manifolds, and the construction of higher dimensional analogues of hyperbolic Dehn fillings.
+Strictly speaking, the statement of Theorem \ref{theorem:unique} is not necessary to show Theorem \ref{theorem:stable}.
+However, the methods in its proof do play a central role.

+\begin{remarque} The arguments in this paper extend to closed oriented manifolds which are locally symmetric of rank one due to \cite{BCG96,Ruan22}, and so versions of the main theorems hold more generally for these spaces. \end{remarque}